-Jonathan KuuskoskiChair, Department of Entrepreneurship & Leadership; Director, EXCEL Lab
+Jonathan KuuskoskiAssistant Professor of Music; Chair.
+Department of Entrepreneurship & Leadership; Director, EXCEL Lab

 - 1279 Moore

-Jonathan Kuuskoski currently serves as interim chair of the Department of Entrepreneurship and Leadership and director of the EXCEL Lab at the University of Michigan School of Music, Theatre & Dance.
-In these roles, he is responsible for co-developing and implementing wide-ranging entrepreneurship and career development resources, including extensive career advising, workshops featuring diverse arts leaders, and the annual distribution of $100,000 in student project, venture, and internship funding.
+Jonathan Kuuskoski helps artists self-start careers.
+He is currently chair of the Department of Entrepreneurship and Leadership and director of the EXCEL Lab at the University of Michigan School of Music, Theatre & Dance.
+In these roles, he oversees wide-ranging entrepreneurship and career development resources, including extensive career advising, workshops featuring diverse arts leaders, and the annual distribution of $100,000 in student project, venture, and internship funding.
 He also teaches a variety of courses focused on performing arts career development.

-Prior to his tenure at Michigan, he served as director of Entrepreneurship and Community Programs at the University of Missouri School of Music (2012-15).
+Kuuskoski previously served as director of Entrepreneurship and Community Programs at the University of Missouri School of Music.
 While at Mizzou he designed and implemented all aspects of their new Music Entrepreneurship program, including Undergraduate and Graduate Music Entrepreneurship Certificates.
-Complemented by extensive career services resources, more than 100 Mizzou students participated annually in engaged learning opportunities.
-They realized hundreds of paid performance and teaching opportunities, several student ventures, collaborations with four local arts organizations, partnerships with the True/False Film Festival and Roots ‘n’ Blues ‘n’ BBQ Festival, and more than a dozen arts job placements and internships with such organizations as the Seattle Symphony, Aspen Music Festival, Kansas City Symphony, Odyssey Chamber Music Series, and Missouri Chamber Music Series.
-He also re-designed and directed Community Music @ Mizzou, where he oversaw multiple educational and performance programs that annually employ more than 60 music students while reaching 2,500 community members.
+Complemented by extensive career services resources, Mizzou students realized hundreds of paid performance and teaching opportunities, several student ventures, partnerships with the True/False Film Festival and Roots ‘n’ Blues ‘n’ BBQ Festival, and more than a dozen arts job placements and internships with such organizations as the Seattle Symphony, Aspen Music Festival, Kansas City Symphony, Odyssey Chamber Music Series, and Missouri Chamber Music Series.
+He also re-designed and directed Community Music @ Mizzou, where he oversaw multiple educational and performance programs that annually employ more than 60 music students while serving 2,500 community members.

-As a pianist, he has been called “a terrific performer” (The Well-Tempered Ear) and has performed throughout the United States, Canada, the United Kingdom, Czech Republic, Cyprus, Greece, Norway, and New Zealand.
-A passionate supporter of new music, he is currently a member of the New Muse Piano Duo (with pianist Paola Savvidou), an ensemble dedicated to commissioning and performing works by living composers for piano four-hands and two pianos.
-Their first album Transhuman was release by Blue Griffin Recordings and has been called “creative” and “highly entertaining” (TheWholeNote).
+As a pianist, he has been called “a terrific performer” (The Well Tempered Ear) and has performed throughout the United States, Canada, the United Kingdom, Czech Republic, Cyprus, Greece, Norway, and New Zealand.
+He is currently a member of the New Muse Piano Duo (with pianist Paola Savvidou), an ensemble dedicated to commissioning and performing works by living composers for piano four-hands.
+Their first album Transhuman was released by Blue Griffin Recordings in 2017 and has been called “creative” and “highly entertaining” (TheWholeNote).